ineffab1e-vista/s4-dynamic-range-compressor/README.md

 They are main scripts supposed to be executed directly.

 All main scripts can receive command-line arguments.
 Run `*.py --help` to see the full list.
-Main scripts can automatically handle dataset downloading without any manual setup.
+Main scripts can automatically handle dataset downloading without any manual setup